Robust boundary Luttinger surfaces in topological band structures: Introduction

-In this work, we begin by proving the existence of surface LSs that respect the same bulk-boundary correspondence as the topological surface states {(}Fig. \ref{Fig.0}{)}.
+{In this work, we generalize previous results on Luttinger arcs in Weyl semimetals to general non-interacting topological band structures, thus proving that boundary LSs are ubiquitous in non-interacting topological phases and interactions are not necessary for their existence.} We begin by proving the existence of boundary LSs that respect the same bulk-boundary correspondence as the topological surface states {(}Fig. \ref{Fig.0}{)}.
 As a result, a bulk topological phase would trigger a reconstruction or "Lifshitz transition" of the LSs.
 We then establish two profound consequences of this behavior.
-First, we show that surface LSs, remarkably, survive symmetry-breaking perturbations on the surface that destroy the topological surface states.
+First, we show that boundary LSs, remarkably, survive symmetry-breaking perturbations on the surface that destroy the topological surface states.
 This behavior starkly contradicts the prevailing notion that single-particle boundary properties are oblivious to the bulk topology once the surface states have been gapped out.
 On the other hand, it is similar in spirit, for instance, to the discontinuity in the surface Hall conductivity of a 3D topological insulator (TI) that is tuned across a bulk topological transition with the surface Dirac node gapped out throughout the process \citep{hasan2010colloquium,qi2011topological}.
 Second, we show that the LSs reveal a disagreement between two routes for obtaining a low-energy surface theory in topological band structures, leading to unusual thermodynamic properties, such as a negative surface specific heat.
 We prove all these properties using generic topological arguments and substantiate them numerically using lattice models of 3D time-reversal symmetric $\mathbb{Z}_2$ TIs and WSMs perturbed by surface magnetism and surface superconductivity, respectively.
 We close by concretizing the results in the context of Bi$_2$Te$_3$/MnBi$_2$Te$_4$ heterostructures.